toolfun/_nets/Evmos/testnet_node_setup.md

 `# testnet`
 ### Installing Evmos testnet node for the Lava Evmos ipRPC
 ##### https://www.lavanet.xyz/blog/providers-guide-to-evmos-iprpc
-> This manual is intended for installing an Evmos testnet node on the same server as mainnet, without using containers.
+> This manual is intended for installing an Evmos testnet node on the same server as mainnet, without using containers or else.
 Therefore, the `--home $HOME/.evmosdt` option is added for most binary commands

 ____